javorszky/inlinethatcss/README.md

 ## The functions

 Look in the `functions.php` file.
 Chances are you will need to modify bits of it.
 The path to where you store the images to start with.
+There's also a function that is WordPress specific function (`get_stylesheet_directory_uri()`), which essentially just returns the URL for the directory where the specific file is.
+Feel free to replace it with your own.

 # Questions?